 The requirements listed in the table in the following section are provided as a representative sample of products that have been identified as having excellent prospects in the Australian market.
 Apart from these specific 'attestations' which refer only to export certification requirements, products must meet a range of other criteria specific to each commodity which may include, but is not limited to, packaging requirements, pre-clearance (if applicable), treatment options, and container conditions.
 A large amount of additional information may be required for each shipment.
-U.S. exporters are advised to consult the BICON database and their importers for complete import conditions for individual commodities.
-Example copies of certificates are not available as they differ for each product.
+U.S. exporters are advised to consult the BICON database and work with their importers to determine import requirements for individual commodities.
+Copies of actual certificates are not available to include in this report as they are different for each product.